 |01/11/1965||Dunblane, Doune and Callander Railway|

-Callander Dreadnought to Dunblane (Springbank Mill Siding, excluded) closed completely.
+Callander Dreadnought to Dunblane (Springbank Mill Siding, excluded) closed to passengers and completely.

 |/ /1971||Dunblane, Doune and Callander Railway|

 Springbank Mill Siding to Dunblane Junction (excluded) closed.
 A short length from the junction was retained as a permanent way siding.